 A Consortium Partner wishing to withdraw from a Project, must present their case to Xjenza Malta through their Principal Investigator.
-As a result, and at its discretion, Xjenza Malta may request the refunding of money disbursed to that partner back to the Cancer Research and Innovation Hub Malta, and may even terminate the Cancer Research Project in its entirety.
+As a result, and at its discretion, Xjenza Malta may request the refunding of money disbursed to that partner and may even terminate the project in its entirety.
 All Project partners would still be obliged to provide all technical and financial reporting at their own expense.
 In extenuating circumstances, Xjenza Malta may at its discretion, consider suggestions for replacement of a Partner.
-However, the project proposal would need to be re-evaluated.
+However, the project proposal would need to be reevaluated.
 Should this be the case, the overall rules for participation would need to be adhered to and the technical and financial distribution of the projects should remain unchanged.